mattneel/gibbous/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our the Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [check out the Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).